 The "Real" Story

-The story of the real 'Grizzly Adams' is one of the most unusual frontier biographies ever documented.
-The real ‘Grizzly Adams’ was a fellow by the name of John Adams who was born in Medway, Massachusetts in 1812.
-He was related to the two Adams United States Presidents and the Revolutionary War Patriot, Samuel Adams.
+The story of the real 'Grizzly Adams' is one of the most amazing frontier biographies ever documented.
+A western mountain man legend, the real ‘Grizzly Adams’ was a fellow by the name of John Capen Adams who was born in Medway, Massachusetts in 1812.
+He was a relative of the two Adams United States Presidents and Revolutionary War Patriot, Samuel Adams.

-As he grew to manhood John ‘Grizzly’ Adams recognized an uncanny ability he had when it came to understanding the behavior of wild animals.
-But after nearly being killed by a Royal Bengal Tiger when he was twenty-one, he opted for a trade as shoemaker, something his father, Eleazer had him apprentice at during his teen years.
+As he grew to manhood, John ‘Grizzly’ Adams recognized an uncanny ability he had when it came to understanding the behavior of wild animals.
+Except after being nearly killed by a Royal Bengal Tiger when he was twenty-one, he opted for a trade as shoemaker, something his father, Eleazer had him apprentice at during his teen years.

 For fifteen years Adams made and sold shoes and boots in Boston.
-He also married and raised a family of three children with his wife, Cylena.
-Then came the Gold Rush of 1849, and after losing his savings in a business venture that went up in flames, in order to better he and his family's future Adams headed out west lured by the promise of great fortunes to be had.
+He also married and began raising a family.
+Then came the Gold Rush of 1849, and after losing he and his father's savings in a business venture that went up in flames and led to his father's suicide, Adams left the life he had going to head west, lured by the promise of fortunes to be had.

-Theodore Hittell was so taken by the curious 'Grizzly Adams' and his live collection of wild animals, particularly his trained Grizzly Bears, that he decided to write a book chronicling Adams' life story.
-For whatever reason though, Adams used the name of his brother, 'James' to identify himself to Hittell, and thus it would remain in Hittell's later published book about 'James Capen Adams.'
+Theodore Hittell became so taken by the curious 'Grizzly Adams' that he eventually wrote a book chronicling his mountain man adventures said to have been admired by Teddy Roosevelt.
+For whatever reason though, Adams, who often went by aliases while out west, used the name of his brother, 'James' to identify himself to Hittell, and thus it mistakenly remained in Hittell's later published book about, 'James Capen Adams.'

-Adams was as tough as they came though, and after he arrived in New York City he proudly paraded his large troupe of about sixty wild animals down Broadway, and headed toward the office of P.T.
-Barnum, the famous showman who would sign Adams to a performance contract.
-Barnum's 'Old Grizzly Adams' act became wildly popular in New York, and soon Adams was also reunited with his wife, Cylena who he had been periodically sending money home to in order to help support his family.
-But their reunion was bitter-sweet, for Adams' health was failing, and Cylena was soon needed to serve as a nurse who would tend to him in between his shows.
+Adams was as tough as they came though, and after he arrived in New York City he proudly paraded his troupe of bears and other animals on Broadway while heading for the office of P.T.
+Barnum--where the famous showman, who had purchased an interest in Adams' menagerie, quickly signed him to a performance contract.
+Barnum's 'Old Grizzly Adams' act grew to be wildly popular in New York City.
+Adams was also reunited with his wife, Cylena who he had sent money to a few times during his long absence.
+Their reunion was bitter-sweet though, for Adams' health was failing and Cylena was soon serving as a nurse for her decade-long estranged, turned gravely-ill husband in between his shows.

-© 2012 By Tod E. Swindell, courtesy of the Grizzly Adams® Brand Franchise
+© 2012 By Tod Swindell, owner and proprietor of the Grizzly Adams® trademarked brand and Grizzly Adams® LLC